Ptolemaios son of Glaukias: Katoche

-Ptolemaeus was born in approximately 200 BC.
-He was the eldest of four sons of a certain Glaucias, a Macedonian lot-holder at the village of Psichis in the Heracleopolite nome.
+Ptolemaios was likely born before 200 BC, as he mentions having grey hairs in 159 BC.
+He was the eldest of four sons of a certain Glaukias, a Macedonian lot-holder at the village of Psichis in the Heracleopolite nome, with his brothers being Hippalos, Sarapion and Apollonios.
 Around October 172 BC, he moved to the Serapeum of Memphis as a katochos in the Temple of Astarte, after being commanded to do so by Serapis in a dream or prophecy.
 The meaning of katochos is unclear, but it entailed a strict restriction against leaving the temple.
-In the summer of 158 BC, Ptolemaeus was joined by his adolescent brother Apollonius, who learned to read and write before joining the Ptolemaic army and later becoming a police informant.
+Glaukias was killed at Psichis in 164 BC, possibly by rebels.

+From February to September 158 BC, Ptolemaios was briefly joined in katoche by his adolescent brother Apollonios, whom he taught to read and write in Greek and Egyptian.
+Apollonios' misspellings in Greek reveal that he spoke it with an Egyptian accent, indicating that his first language was Egyptian.
+Unlike Ptolemaios, Apollonios was fiery and rebellious, as demonstrated by his conflict with a local shopkeeper's sons.
+He held unconventional views on the gods that at times bordered on atheism, in sharp contrast with his deeply religious brother.
+On 3 October 158 BC, Ptolemaios successfully appealed to Ptolemy VI Philometor to have Apollonios enrolled the Ptolemaic army.
+However, as Apollonios' position there was seemingly unpaid, he supplemented his income by becoming a police informant.

-Ptolemaeus had custody of three Egyptian girls who lived in asylia in the temple: the twins Thages and Thaous and their probable sister Tathemis.
-According to several petitions written by Ptolemaeus in their defense, the twins' mother and her Greek lover had sought to kill the twins' father, a friend of Ptolemaeus.
+Ptolemaios also had custody of three Egyptian girls who lived in asylia in the temple: the twins Thages and Thaous (also known as Tawê and Taous) and their probable sister Tathemis.
+According to several petitions written by Ptolemaios in their defense, the twins' mother Nephoris left their father, who was a friend of Ptolemaios, and went to live with a Greek soldier in Memphis named Philippos.
+She then ordered Philippos to kill the twins' father with a knife.
 Their father fled from the attack but died soon afterwards from the injuries.
 Their mother took possession of his property, forcing the twins to flee to the temple.
 There they performed the sacred funerary rites of the Apis bull, for which a pair of twins was ritually necessary to play the roles of Isis and Nephthys.
-Due to his katoche, Ptolemaeus relied on an agent, Harmais, and two therapeutae, Diphilos and Nikanor, who were able to leave the temple area unlike the katochoi.
+As priestesses, they were entitled to an allowance (syntaxis) of oil and bread, but this was swindled by their half-brother Pakhrates.
+With Ptolemaios' help, the twins successfully sued Nephoris and Pakhrates, and had their stolen property returned to them.